11 Indoor Plants Poisonous to Cats and Dogs + 9 Safe Alternatives

 If you have a little herb garden somewhere, be sure to plant some Scaredy Cat or other Magnolias.
 Dogs and cats live by their scent, and if the plants don’t smell nice, they’re less likely to investigate.

-How to keep your pets away from your plants
+How to keep your dogs and cats away from your poisonous plants

 In buying a tomato or chives plant, the point is to harvest those plump tomatoes or delicious chives for the kitchen and pot.
 In the same vein, we sometimes want to have that peace lily or the Jade plant.
 Much like animals, plants can bring out that emotional connection.
 Nothing disappoints us faster than realizing that perfect Cyclamen will be dangerous to our pup.